 2. For folate dependent remethylation: The B12 dependent enzyme methionine synthase (MS) uses a methyl group from 5-methyltetrahydrofolate (5MTHF) and adds it to homocysteine to create methionine.

 3. For the folate independent pathway, (only in the liver and kidney) the enzyme Betaine-homocysteine S-methyltransferase (BHMT) is used to catalyze the remethylation of homocysteine.
-BHMT is zinc dependant.
-Glycine betaine or tri methylglycine (TMG) is a methyl group donor derived from choine oxidation.
+BHMT is zinc dependent.
+Glycine betaine or tri methylglycine (TMG) is a methyl group donor derived from choline oxidation.
 It transfers a methyl group to homocysteine to become methionine.
 Di-methylglycine (DMG) is a feedback inhibitor here.
 This pathway appears to be working poorly in people with Chronic Renal Failure where homocysteine is high, DMG is high and zinc is low.

 If there is inadequate 5-MTHF or inadequate B12, homocysteine will accumulate in the cell.
-Homocysteine accumulaton leads to a back up of SAH accumulation which can lead to dysregulation of gene expression, protein function, lipid metabolism and neurotransmitter metabolism due to inhibition of methyltransferases.
+Homocysteine accumulation leads to a back up of SAH accumulation which can lead to dysregulation of gene expression, protein function, lipid metabolism and neurotransmitter metabolism due to inhibition of methyltransferases.

 Decreased BHMT activity increases homocysteine levels significantly.

 Elevated homocysteine levels are an indicator of a problem with the methionine cycle/folate cycle or related cycles such as CBS.
 Read more about elevated homocysteine here.